Hosha’na Rabba FAQs

 What is Hosha'na Rabba?

-There are three designated days in the calendar for good judgment, Rosh Hashana, Yom Kippur, and Hosha'na Rabba.
-A judge can sign a court order, however, when it is handed over to the clerk is when it will go into effect.
-On Hosha'na Rabba decisions from Rosh Hashana and Yom Kippur are sent out to be delivered.
-We can, on this day, beseech Hashem, The Judge, before He hands decrees to His 'clerks' to reverse His decision.
+There are three days in the calendar designated for good judgment: Rosh Hashana, Yom Kippur, and Hosha'na Rabba.
+A judge can sign a court order, but it will only go into effect once it is handed over to the clerk.
+On Hosha'na Rabba, decisions made on Rosh Hashana and Yom Kippur are sent out to be delivered.
+We can, on this day, beseech Hashem, the Judge, to reverse His decision before He hands the decrees over to His 'clerks'.

-Every day of Sukkot we walk around the Torah with our lulav and Etrog in hand asking Hashem hosha'na - to please bring salvation and goodness throughout the year.
-On the last day of Hol Hamo'ed Sukkot, as this is the seventh time that we encircle the Torah and the climax of Sukkot, we ask for salvation and help from Hashem in many ways, namely regarding the crops and rain.
-This is the why the day is called Hosha’na Rabba; hosha = save, na = please, rabba = great.
+On each day of Sukkot, we walk around the Torah with our lulav and Etrog in hand, asking Hashem “hosha'na - please bring salvation and goodness throughout the year”.
+On the last day of Hol Hamo'ed Sukkot, as this is the seventh day that we encircle the Torah and the climax of Sukkot, we ask for salvation and help from Hashem in many ways, namely, regarding the crops and rain.
+This is why the day is called Hosha’na Rabba; hosha = save, na = please, rabba = great.

-In the times of the Bet Hamikdash, circling the mizbeach with aravot was performed every day of Sukkot once, and on the seventh day – Hosha'na Rabba - seven times.
-This was so important, that even if it occurred on Shabbat, circling the mizbeach with aravot was still performed in the Bet Hamikdash.
+In the times of the Bet Hamikdash, circling the mizbeach with aravot was performed every day of Sukkot once, and on the seventh day – Hosha'na Rabba - they would walk around seven times.
+This Mitsvah was so important, that it was even performed on Shabbat.

-What do we do special on this day?
+What special practices are done on this day?

-1) We study the tikkun throughout the night reviewing the entire Sefer Devarim before midnight and then recite Tehillim with excerpts of selihot.
-We recite Hashem Hu HaElokim in Shaharit as we do during the High Holidays.
+1) We study the tikkun throughout the night, reviewing the entire Sefer Devarim before midnight, and then reciting Tehillim with excerpts from the selihot.
+We also recite Hashem Hu HaElokim in Shaharit, as we do during the High Holidays.

-3) After the Tefillah we take five aravot and bang it against the dirt.
-It is customary after banging the aravot to go back inside the Bet Haknesset, open the hechal, and recite Nishmat Kol Hai until (but not including) the blessing by Yishtabah.
+3) After the Tefillah, we take five aravot in hand, and bang them against the dirt.
+Afterwards, it is customary to return to the Bet Haknesset, open the hechal, and recite Nishmat Kol Hai until (but not including) the blessing at the end of Yishtabah.

 What is the meaning of the extra hosha'not prayers?

-We go around the Torah seven times with our lulav and etrog asking "hosha'na" – please help – while mentioning Selihot that upon each segment highlight the merit of one of the seven ushpizin, the first one corresponding to Avraham, the second to Yishak, etc.
+We go around the Torah seven times with our lulav and etrog asking "hosha'na" – please help – while reciting Selihot with each segment highlighting the merits of one of the seven ushpizin.
+The first circuit corresponds to Avraham, the second to Yishak, etc.

-After the seventh circuit, we then build upon the refrain of hosha'na to more and more steps of beseeching, totaling ten steps.
+After the seventh circuit, we recite prayers which build upon the refrain of ‘hosha'na’, adding more and more levels of beseeching, reaching a total of ten steps:

-1. Hosha'na - we open with the core prayer that we have so far every day been asking Hashem to save us and as we have just done so seven times.
+1. Hosha'na - we open with the core prayer, asking Hashem to save us, just as we have done every day of Sukkot, and during all the previous circuits of the day.

 2. Anna hoshia na - we ask for the rebuilding of the Bet Hamikdash,

-3. Ani VaHu hoshia na - we ask for salvation from oppression with the merit of the four species that correspond to parts of our body etrog = heart; lulav = spine; hadasim = eyes; aravot = lips.
+3. Ani VaHu hoshia na - we ask for salvation from oppression, in the merit of the four species that correspond to parts of our body (etrog = heart; lulav = spine; hadasim = eyes; aravot = lips).

-4. Anna El na Hosha'na v'hoshia na - we ask for Him to open the bounty of produce, (naming wheat, barley, spelt, oats, rye, rice, millet, beans, lentils, olive trees and its oil, grapes, figs, pomegranates, walnuts, dates, apples, pistachios, almonds, chestnuts, carob, mini fruit, peaches, berries, pears, Etrog, and all types of vegetables and grains.)
+4. Anna El na Hosha'na v'hoshia na - we ask for Hashem to grant bounty of produce (mentioning by name: wheat, barley, spelt, oats, rye, rice, millet, beans, lentils, olive trees and its oil, grapes, figs, pomegranates, walnuts, dates, apples, pistachios, almonds, chestnuts, carob, mini fruit, peaches, berries, pears, Etrog, and all types of vegetables and grains.)

-5. Anna El na hosha'na v'hatsliha na - we ask to be transplanted back in Eretz Yisrael with its full blessings of bounty and water.
+5. Anna El na hosha'na v'hatsliha na - we ask to be transplanted back in Eretz Yisrael with all its blessings of bounty and water.

-6. Anna El na hosha'na v'harviha na Avinu attah - We invoke the merit of Noah, Avraham, Yishak Yaakov, Moshe Rabbenu with their encounters of finding favor in the Eyes of Hashem to not withhold blessed rainwater.
+6. Anna El na hosha'na v'harviha na Avinu attah - We invoke the merit of Noah, Avraham, Yishak, Yaakov, and Moshe Rabbenu mentioning how they found favor in the Eyes of Hashem, and request in their merit that Hashem should not withhold blessed rainwater.

-7. Anna El na refa na, selah na, hasha'na v'hoshia na, Avinu attah - we invoke the merit of Noah, Avraham, Yishak, Yaakov, Moshe, Aharon to have our prayers today be of glory, praise, cherished etc. to carry throughout the year.
+7. Anna El na refa na, selah na, hasha'na v'hoshia na, Avinu attah - we invoke the merit of Noah, Avraham, Yishak, Yaakov, Moshe, and Aharon, requesting that our prayers today be of glory and praise; cherished and powerful enough to carry us throughout the year.

 9. Ha'El l'mosha'ot am nosha BAdonai, hosha'na behasdicha meyahalim l'Adonai, ki lishuatecha kivinu Adonai, Adam u'behemah toshia Adonai, ki lishuatecha kivinu Adonai.
-The yearning for salvation from Hashem is the reason and source of us finding favor in the eyes of Hashem.
+We declare that it is our yearning for Hashem’s salvation, which causes us to find favor in His eyes.

-10. We then culminate with beseeching for the heralding of the final redemption through Eliyahu HaNavi with the recitation of – kol mevaser, mevaser v'omer
+10. We then culminate by beseeching Hashem to send Eliyahu HaNavi to herald the final redemption, with the declaration of - kol mevaser, mevaser v'omer.

 After musaf, one takes five aravot in a bundle and goes outside to strike them against the dirt.